 “Grief is just not one note,” Griffin Dunne remarked in an interview with Kelly Clarkson.
-He refers to the death of his sister and how he honored her in his humorous memoir, The Friday Afternoon Club: A Family Memoir.
+He is referring to the death of his sister and how he honored her in his humorous memoir, The Friday Afternoon Club: A Family Memoir.

 I have known Griffin Dunne as the lead character in my favorite Martin Scorsese movie, After Hours (1985), which is why I quickly read through FAC.
 In doing so, I discovered that he played the werewolf in An American Werewolf in London (1981) and Uncle Nick in the third season of This Is Us.
 How did I not know this?
 Additionally, he was friends with Carrie Fisher when both were trying to establish their acting careers.